MichalLytek/type-graphql/docs/types-and-fields.md

 }
 ```

 First what we have to do is to decorate the class with e.g. `@ObjectType` decorator.
-It marks the class as the `object` known from GraphQL SDL as `type` or `GraphQLObjectType` from `graphql-js`:
+It marks the class as the `type` known from GraphQL SDL or `GraphQLObjectType` from `graphql-js`:
 ```ts
 @ObjectType()
 class Recipe {